 Phlebotomy, the practice of drawing blood from a vein, is a proficiency that all nurses should learn in their career.
-While not commonly taught in nursing school, programs recommend nursing students take extra courses to hone this skill.
+While not commonly taught in nursing school programs, many recommend that nursing students take extra courses in how to take blood to hone this skill.

 Obtaining blood samples, either via a venous stick or from a central line, is a critical nursing skill.
 Phlebotomy is essential for a variety of medical diagnoses, procedures, and tests.
 Without proper specimens, unhelpful or even harmful medical treatment could happen.
 Nursing schools do not teach this skill due to legality issues.
 Students should study venipuncture in books and watch licensed nurses in clinical settings perform this task.
 In doing so, this will enable students to learn basics prior to graduation.